Vyral/base-template/_drafts/how-much-can-you-trust-zillows-zestimates.md

 {% include youtube.html %}

-Zillow’s Zestimates are based on an algorithm, which means you probably shouldn’t trust them to accurately estimate your home’s value.
+<center>Zillow’s Zestimates are based on an algorithm, which means you probably shouldn’t trust them to accurately estimate your home’s value.</center>

 How much can you trust Zillow’s Zestimates?